valboz/RTModel/README.md

 `RTModel` also includes a subpackage **`RTModel.plotmodel`** that allows an immediate visualization of models and the possibility to review each individual fitting process as an animated gif.

-A second package **`RTModel.templates`** helps the user in the visualization and customization of the template library.
+A second subpackage **`RTModel.templates`** helps the user in the visualization and customization of the template library.

 ## Attribution